 Frequently asked questions

 Yes, you can.
-The result will be a sweetly spiced drink, still with the warming, cosy notes of the cinnamon, nutmeg and allspice but without the spicier heat of the chilli.
+The result will be a sweetly spiced coffee drink, still with the warming, cosy notes of the cinnamon, nutmeg and allspice but without the spicier heat of the chilli.

 Of course.
 Try mixing the following measures up and storing in a screw top jar for up to 3 months: 3 teaspoons of ancho chilli powder, 2 teaspoons of ground cinnamon, 1 teaspoon of ground nutmeg and 1 teaspoon of ground allspice.